 What’s on Form 2120?

 When you attach Form 2120 to your return, you are acknowledging that you do not pay more than half the cost of supporting a person, but that the people with whom you share the cost are allowing you to claim that person as a dependent.
-Everyone who contributes at least 10% of the cost of care for the dependent must give you a signed statement giving up any right to claim the person as a dependent.
-On the form, you must identify all of these people by name, address and Social Security number.
+Everyone who contributes at least 10% of the cost of care for the dependent needs to give you a signed statement giving up any right to claim the person as a dependent.
+On the form, you are required to identify all of these people by name, address and Social Security number.

 To claim someone as a dependent with Form 2120, you need to have paid at least 10% of the costs of support.
 Further, no single person listed on the form can have paid more than 50% of the cost of support.
 Attach Form 2120 to your return, but do not include the signed statements.
 Keep those for your own records and be ready to produce them if necessary.